lse-ds105/ds105a-project-data-dabblers/README.md

-Webpage	Data	5	- The webpage succinctly lists the data sources and the data collection challenges
+Webpage	Data	5	- The webpage succinctly lists the data sources and the data collection challenges.

-Webpage	Exploratory Data Analysis (EDA)	10	- The webpage paints a vivid picture of the data (things like: the number of data points, what are the different data types and the most relevant columns, summaries and distributions, etc.)
+Webpage	Exploratory Data Analysis (EDA)	10	- The webpage paints a vivid picture of the data (things like the number of data points, what are the different data types and the most relevant columns, summaries and distributions, etc.)